 I don’t know your background.
 Maybe it’s not a dozen eggs that’s causing tension around money in your life, but I bet there’s something.
 This is where knowing yourself can lead to healing, change and more progress than you’ve seen before.

 How the Psychology of Money Affects Your Decisions

 The truth is that money is just a magnifying glass—it makes you more of who you are.
 If you’re kind and generous, you’ll be even more kind and generous with money.
 If you’re rude and self-centered, you’ll be even more rude and self-centered with money.
 Money is simply a tool, and you get to determine what to do with it.

 There are hundreds of little decisions that we make each day without even realizing it that are influenced by how we view money.
 One example for me is in the safety vs. status tendency.
 I naturally bend toward status.
 I’m more likely to value a name-brand purse or luxury car, and I’m more likely to find a way to justify a larger purchase if, on some level, it makes me feel successful.

 On one hand, this just means I like nice things—and please hear me when I say there’s nothing wrong with having nice things if you can afford them.
 But knowing that I have that status tendency means I have to keep my spending in check.
 I need to remember that the stuff I own doesn’t define me as a person.

 I know this stuff is hard work, but you can do it.
 I know you can, because I’ve seen millions of people from all backgrounds and income levels find the courage to make lasting change, not just for them, but for their whole family tree!
 It’s not easy.
 But the good news is, it doesn’t cost a thing.

-If you’re ready to make lasting change with your money, check out my brand-new book, Know Yourself, Know Your Money.
-It will help you discover why you handle money the way you do, and what to do about it!
-You can start reading for free today.
+If you’re ready to make lasting change with your money, preorder my brand-new book, Know Yourself, Know Your Money.
+It will help you examine your own everyday tendencies with money and put you on the fast-track to achieving your dreams!